 Running the script

-Making sure that the picture tube is set the way you want, activate the vector object (that has been converted to a path) and run the script.
+Making sure that the picture tube is set the way you want, activate the vector object (that has been converted to a path), and run the script.
 You will then see the tubes being placed along that path automatically.
 Notice that this is created on a separate raster layer called "Stroked object" and your vector object is untouched.
-This allows you to run the script multiple times, on the save vector path, using different tubes, or different settings of the same tube.
+This allows you to run the script multiple times, on the same vector path, using different tubes, or different settings of the same tube.
 This also means that you can, in the end, delete or hide the vector object if you don't need it in your project.

 Using single image tube

 If your tube has only a single image, it will be repeated along the path as often as needed.
 The advantage of this is that if you are using an element that has an obvious direction, or light source, that will stay identical on each copy of the tube, making the whole montage more realistic than if you had the light source or the shadow rotating in different angles.

 Using directional tubes means that the tube image will be rotated based on the direction of the cursor movement.
 In the case of this script, it will determine the angle of the path and choose the image accordingly, making the applied tube as if it were hand-drawn and following the cursor.
 With any shape you want, you can use a rope, string, or chain tube to create a fun frame.